 I’m also reading Albert Wenger’s book in progress, World After Capital, which diagnoses the same problem (an excess of capital driving inequality and decreasing productivity growth and perverting economic incentives), but proposes a different set of solutions.

-The post Kazakhstan.
-Car market unaffected by the Covid-19 in March (+45.6%) appeared first on Celadon Saigon.
+The post Bahrain 2020.
+Lexus shines in a market losing 23% in first half appeared first on Celadon Saigon.

 Here are my highlights from Jeff’s book: